KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: True

-Control whether kdesrc-build always tries to build a module that has not had any source code updates.
+Control whether kde-builder always tries to build a module that has not had any source code updates.

-If set to `true`, kdesrc-build always attempts the build phase for a module, even if the module did not have any source code updates.
+If set to `true`, kde-builder always attempts the build phase for a module, even if the module did not have any source code updates.
 With this value it will more likely lead to a correct build.

-If set to `false`, kdesrc-build will only attempt to run the build phase for a module if the module has a source code update, or in other situations where it is likely that a rebuild is actually required.
-This can save time, especially if you run kdesrc-build daily, or more frequently.
+If set to `false`, kde-builder will only attempt to run the build phase for a module if the module has a source code update, or in other situations where it is likely that a rebuild is actually required.
+This can save time, especially if you run kde-builder daily, or more frequently.

 ```{important}